Yengo National Park, New South Wales, Australia: What to pack, what to wear, and when to go [2024]

 A portable power bank, like this one

-A plug adapter that supports outlet types I. Make sure to find the necessary kind.
-A lot of adapters that you can buy are just plug changers and require your electronics to convert the voltage themselves.
-If your devices can't do that they could burn up.
-This one should work in most locations.
+A plug adapter that supports outlet types I. Check that you find the correct type.
+The vast majority of adapters that you can buy are simply plugs and require your electronics to adjust the voltage themselves.
+If yours can't do that they could get destroyed.
+This one should be appropriate for most locations.

 February

 In February, Yengo National Park is a perfect temperature and somewhat rainy.
-Temperatures routinely are in the 70s F (mid 20s C) and about a third of the time jump into the 80s F (low 30s C) range.
+Temperatures routinely are in the 70s F (mid 20s C) and regularly jump into the 80s F (low 30s C) range.
 At night, lows are in the low 60s F (mid 10s C).
 This is also a rainy time for Yengo National Park, with several of the days of the month having rain.
 In February, humidity reaches as high as 60%.

 What to wear/what to pack: